 An appointor who no longer wants their former spouse or de facto partner to be their attorney, needs to revoke the Enduring Power of Attorney.

-If the parties have separated or divorced and the appointor does not have capacity, and an interested party wants to be appointed as the administrator to manage the affairs of the person who has lost their capacity, that interested person can apply to the State Administrative Tribunal to be appointed the administrator replacing the former appointee.
+If the parties have separated or divorced and the appointer does not have capacity, and an interested party wants to be appointed as the administrator to manage the affairs of the person who has lost their capacity, that interested person can apply to the State Administrative Tribunal to be appointed the administrator replacing the former appointee.
+Refer to our fact sheet on eLodgment of court documents.

 If I get married or start a de facto relationship, does my existing Enduring Power of Attorney become invalid?